 Irene Segal Ayers

-Irene Segal Ayers is Deputy Director of the Graduate Lawyering Program.
-She joined the NYU faculty in 2005, and has taught in both the NYU Lawyering Program and the Graduate Lawyering Program.
+Irene Segal Ayers is Director of the Graduate Lawyering Program.
+She joined the NYU faculty in 2005, and has taught in both the NYU Lawyering program and the Graduate Lawyering program.
 Prior to joining the faculty, she practiced international intellectual property and technology law.
 Ayers is a 1999 graduate of the University of Cincinnati College of Law, where she was elected Order of the Coif and was awarded the Timothy Walker Founders Scholarship, the College of Law’s most prestigious scholarship.
 She has undergraduate and graduate degrees in English from Bryn Mawr College and the Indiana University Graduate School of Arts and Sciences.
 Before becoming a lawyer, she taught undergraduate English literature and writing for eight years.